 A judgment in Texas is typically valid for ten years and can be renewed.
 There are a few options for addressing a judgment when the creditor is not attempting to collect.
 For example, some people simply wait until they hear from the creditor or a collection agency.
 This may buy time, but also may...Read more »

 They scared me into authorizing a direct withdrawal of $2400 from my checking account on Sept.
 1, 2015 to avoid a civil lawsuit.
 What options do I have?
 I have since researched them and several complaints have been made against them.

 Talk to a consumer protection lawyer in your area.
 Depending on a number of variables such as how they "scared you," whether or not the collection agency misrepresented the legal status of the debt and the actions they could take, etc., you may have a claim under the Fair Debt Collection...Read more »

 I missed court in 2005 and have had repeated garnishments due to a breach I'm payment plan.
 I'm not working and I'm a student.
 When I called the collection agency said they world garnish.
 At this point the statute has run out.
 What do I need to do and who do I prove it to?

 I'm not sure exactly what you mean when you say that "the statute has run out".
 I'm assuming that you're saying that the judgment is no longer enforceable.
-If that is the case and if you are very certain that the period during which the creditor can renew the judgment has also expired, you may be...Read more »
+If that is the case and if you are very certain that the period during which the creditor can renew the judgment has...Read more »

 Settlement paperwork, now they are trying to collect again, we have records of the transaction.
 Do they have any legal right to pursue her, if so what are my possible courses of action?
 I feel like this is extreme negligence on their part, because not only are they saying they never received...
 Read more »